 d.
 Learn to conduct hands-on field scouting and sampling of soil animals to evaluate species diversity in agricultural settings.
 This training will guide them toward being able to carry out that same scouting and sampling independently after the course

 e.
 Learn how invertebrate diversity may be used as a rough bioindicator of soil health, and learn to compare the diversity of soil animals across fields with differing management practices; be able to draw general conclusions about soil health based upon the invertebrate groups present in a soil sample

 f.
 Understand practical, science-based conservation strategies to help increase the abundance and diversity of soil animal life

 In 2021, we delivered six short courses and in 2022 we delivered two short courses.
 The details are listed below.
-A total of 433 people attended the courses, including 180 service providers and 31 farmers.
+A total of 680 people attended the courses, including 222 service providers and 50 farmers.
 Other attendees included ecologists, biologists, foresters, entomologists, master gardeners, and community members.
 Some attendees did not specify their affiliation.

-Live closed captioned was included for each short course to improve accessibility.
+Live closed captioning was included for each short course to improve accessibility.
 Recordings of the courses are available on the Xerces Farming with Soil Life playlist on YouTube.
 The first module is available here.